With Edwards cold, Haarms leads No. 15 Purdue past Huskers

 Glynn Watson Jr. scored a season-high 25 points and James Palmer added 15 points and a season-high eight assists for Nebraska (15-13, 5-12), which lost for the ninth time in 11 games.

-The Cornhuskers cut the lead to 56-54 on Watson’s 3-pointer, but they couldn’t keep the Boilermakers off the offensive boards and Purdue got second-chance points on three straight possessions.

-Carsen Edwards and Cline had 13 points apiece for the Boilermakers.
+Edwards and Cline had 13 points apiece for the Boilermakers.
 Edwards continued to struggle with his shot after going 4 for 24 overall and 0 for 10 on 3-pointers against Indiana.
-Edwards was 3 for 16 and 1 for 10 on 3s Saturday and had no field goals the final 34 minutes.
+With Watson the primary defender on Edwards, the Big Ten scoring leader was 3 for 16 and 1 for 10 on 3s Saturday and had no field goals the final 34 minutes.

-Eifert made a couple big plays late to help keep the Boilermakers in front.
-Cline inbounded to Eifert under the Purdue basket with one second on the shot clock, and he scored to make it 62-58.

-A few minutes later, Palmer partially blocked Edwards’ 3-point attempt as the shot clock was running out, and Eifert snatched the ball out of the air and in one motion banked in a shot to make it 64-61.
+“I’m just going to step up to the challenge no matter what,” Watson said.
+“Try to bring it on defense, just trying to play with energy and confidence on defense.”

 THE BIG PICTURE

-Purdue: The Boilermakers continued their domination of Nebraska.
-Purdue is 16-5 all-time against the Huskers, 9-2 in Big Ten conference games and 3-1 at Pinnacle Bank Arena.
-Purdue secured a fifth straight 20-win season and its 12th in coach Matt Painter’s 14 seasons.
+Purdue: The Boilermakers are 16-5 all-time against the Huskers, 9-2 in Big Ten games and 3-1 at Pinnacle Bank Arena.
+Purdue secured a fifth straight 20-win season and its 12th in Painter’s 14 seasons.

 UP NEXT